The Bankrate promise

 There are both paid and free ways to check your VantageScore.
 One way to view your score is to pay for access through one of the major reporting companies.
 Equifax, Experian and TransUnion all offer paid access to your credit score.

 While paid access can come as part of a package deal with other features like credit monitoring or boosts, there are plenty of free ways to access your credit score, too.

 For instance, may credit card issuers offer access to your VantageScore just for having an account.
 American Express, on the other hand, offers a free a VantageScore and credit report to anyone, regardless of if they’re an American Express customer.

 Get free access to your credit report each week

 Normally, consumers are entitled to access their credit reports for free once every 12 months.
 While this is a good start, a lot can happen in a year, and if you wait too long to spot problems with your score, the damage can take some time to reverse.

-Equifax, Experian and TransUnion are currently offering free weekly online credit reports through April 2021 due to the coronavirus pandemic.
+Equifax, Experian and TransUnion are currently offering free weekly, online credit reports.
 These reports include a detailed history of your credit accounts.
 (These weekly reports do not include your credit score.)
-To get free weekly access to your report during COVID-19, you can visit AnnualCreditReport.com and follow the required steps.
+To get free weekly access to your report, you can visit AnnualCreditReport.com and follow the required steps.